AGH-Narzedzia-Informatyczne-2022-2023/UnPause/README.md

 ## Design
     Our app's main colors will contain a combination of vibrant, lively yellow and dark gray or navy blue.

+### Budget
+Our budged is not too big, because we are students.